Lutrix1121/CLItistical-tools/README.md

 ## Output

 All statistical tests provide detailed output including:
-- Test statistics and p-values
+- Test statistics and p-values,
-- Effect sizes and confidence intervals
+- Effect sizes and confidence intervals,
-- Assumption checks (when applicable)
+- Assumption checks (when applicable),
-- Post-hoc analyses (when significant)
+- Post-hoc analyses (when significant),
-- Clear interpretations and recommendations
+- Clear interpretations and recommendations;

 Results can be saved to text files using the `--output` parameter.

 ## Data Format

 ### CSV Requirements
-- First row should contain column headers
+- First row should contain column headers,
-- Numeric columns for quantitative analyses
+- Numeric columns for quantitative analyses,
-- Categorical columns for chi-square and grouping variables
+- Categorical columns for chi-square and grouping variables,
-- Missing values are automatically handled (rows removed)
+- Missing values are automatically handled (rows removed);

 ### Wide vs Long Format